anacarolinacerqueira/anacarolinacerqueira/README.md

 - 🗣️ Pronouns: she/her;
 - 📍 I'm from Santo Amaro (BA) and currently living in Salvador (BA);
 - 🐞 I’m currently working as a Test Analyst;
-- 💻 I’m currently starting to learn Automated Tests using Selenium and Java;
+- 💻 I’m currently starting to learn Automated Tests using Selenium WebDriver and Java;
 - 👀 Fun fact: I love music, coffee and to watch decoration videos 🤷‍♀️